Fusion-Lightguns/Fusion-Light-Gun/README.md

 # Wana DIY it?

-     - See code & parts folders in this repo.
+     - See "Code" & "Parts" folders in this repo.

 # Freguently Asked Questions